valinsky/hugo_blog/content/posts/privacy-build.md

 #### Instant Messaging

 [Signal](https://www.signal.org/).
 Open source, minimalist, E2EE.
 The argument against Signal is that your phone number is required.
-I think it's a fair argument.
+I think it's a fair argument, and Signal is aware of it.
 But we are diving into anonymity here.
 Privacy and anonymity are two separate things that should be approached differently.

+The reason why Signal asks for your phone number is that it can piggyback on your contact list straight from your phone, instead of storing those contacts on their servers.
+They seem alergic to storing user sensitive information.

 WhatsApp uses the Signal protocol as its encryption algorithm.
 I would never recommend WhatsApp as a secure and private messaging app though.
 WhatsApp is owned by Facebook.
 Facebook wants all your data, your friends data, and your friends friends data.